What's behind the success of aligning their people and teams to work as one towards set goals?

 - How Google sets goals with OKR's

-- Sign up for Weekdone to set up your company, team and personal OKR's
+- Sign up for Weekdone to share and track your company, team and personal OKR's